 Maybe you’ve heard about this coed Scouting program for young men and women and you’re ready to try to organize a Venture Crew.
 You might even have a specific group of young people in mind.
 It could be you know of a group who want to go out hiking or work on model trains together or maybe you just want to get a church youth group going.
 So where do you start?

 How do you run den meetings in a very small pack where there are only one or two Cub Scouts in each den?

 A reader asks “The fun is gone.
-I know Boy Scouts is different than Cubs, but is it supposed to be no fun?
+I know Scouts BSA is different than Cubs, but is it supposed to be no fun?
 Is there a suggestion I can take to the Scoutmaster that might help him keep these boys interested?”

 Mike wrote to me with this question about Cub Scout recruiting.
 Could a local mom-to-mom Cub Scout recruiting program get more families into Cub Scouting?

 Our Crew has been trying to recruit lately.
 The problem they are having is they talk to Bob and he isn’t sure he wants to go unless Tim and Amy are going.
 They talk to Tim and Amy and they are wondering who else will be there.
 And on and on…

 Recruiting and retention is a hot topic in Scouting.
 Today we’ll focus on Cub Scouts.
 How do we get them and how do we keep them?

 A reader writes in looking for advice about convincing parents to sign their children up for the Cub Scouts.
 What ideas can you share with her?